Rothamsted/knetminer-common/knetminer-archetype/README.md

   project on our artifactory
   * A convenience [.gitignore file][40]

-**WARNING**: The default `.gitignore` files ignores `travis/*`, since our scripts download this from our repo and, by default, it is not meant to be duplicated in derived projects.
+**WARNING**: The default `.gitignore` files ignores files in `ci-build/*`, since our scripts download them from our repo and, by default, those files aren't meant to be duplicated in derived projects.

 **To Windows users**: while we haven't tried it yet, we're confident that you can reproduce what the command above does